 Self-harm is one of the symptoms of mental illness, such as borderline personality disorder3.

 It is also associated with adolescent sexual and physical abuse.
-Seek mental health counseling immediately if you notice these behaviors in your teen4.
+Seek help from a mental health expert immediately if you notice these in your teen’s behavior.4

-Considerable weight loss is a common sign of eating disorders such as anorexia nervosa and bulimia nervosa.
+Drastic changes in weight are common signs of eating disorders such as anorexia nervosa and bulimia nervosa.